cis-ds/course-site/content/homework/edit-readme/index.markdown

 # Overview

-Due by 11:59pm CT (Chicago) on April 13th.
+Due by 9:30 am CT (Chicago) on June 25th.

 The goal is to test your software installation, our GitHub setup, and our homework submission process via pull request, as well as demonstrate competency in Markdown.